jangoeksu/Thesis-Evaluating-Deep-Learning-Architectures/data/README.md

      - `data/raw/AG_test.csv`

 2. **Kaggle News Category Dataset**
-   - File used locally:
+   - File generated locally:
      - `data/raw/Kaggle_News.json`

 The raw datasets are not committed to this repository.
-They must be obtained separately and placed in `data/raw/` before running the preprocessing pipeline.
+They are downloaded or generated locally through the project setup scripts before running the preprocessing pipeline.

 ## Folder structure